mustafanawabi/messapp/README.md

 The server side code follows the **MVC** pattern.
 The starting point for the server is the file `server.js` found at the root level of the project.

 ##### Model
 The models for the app can be found inside the folder `models`.
 Models are JavaScript Objects that contain properties called `properties` and `required`.
+Models are used to validate incoming POST requests.

 ##### View
 The views for the app   be found inside the folder `views`.
 Views are html that the server returns.